How do I clean and maintain POLYWOOD sling material?

 - Remove loose dirt with a whisk broom.

-- Mix 1 tablespoon of mild dish soap and 2 tablespoons of bleach per gallon of warm water in a bucket.
+- Mix 1 tablespoon of dish soap per gallon of warm water in a bucket.

 - Use a sponge or cloth to scrub the mixture onto all parts of the sling fabric.
+If using bleach, let the solution sit for a few minutes.

 - Rinse thoroughly with clean water and allow the fabric to air-dry.